 TLC offers you the best of both worlds.
 You learn on your own terms, on your own time, but you are never on your own.
 Once enrolled, you will be assigned a personal Student Service Representative who works with you on an individualized basis throughout your program of study.
-Course specific faculty members (S.M.E.) are assigned at the beginning of each course providing the academic support you need to successfully complete each course.
-Please call or email us for assistance.
+Course specific faculty members are assigned at the beginning of each course providing the academic support you need to successfully complete each course.